 Mandatory transformation would avoid possible flight by bad actors to the least translatable languages.

+The main burden (financial or otherwise) to provide data in ASCII should lie on the parties collecting and maintaining the information (i.e. registrar, registry, reseller) because the maintenance of an accessible registration database is their responsibility and should be part of doing business.

+A mono-lingual / mono-script Whois database would enable the listing of all domain names registered by a specific entity (e.g., identifying all domain names registered to a recently merged company).

+Transformation would facilitate identification of and response to fraudulent use of legitimate data for domain names belonging to another registrant (using Reverse Query on identity-valid data).

+Please note that these arguments do not necessarily reflect the consensus view of the Working Group’s members.
+However, they inform the Working Group’s deliberations - and summaries of the reactions to these arguments are reflected in the Public Comment Review tool (Annex B).

-Working Group’s arguments opposing mandatory transformation of contact information in all generic top-level domains
+5.1.2 Working Group’s arguments opposing mandatory transformation of contact information in all generic top-level domains

+Some of the issues raised by those opposing mandatory transformation include:

 Accurate transformation is very expensive and these recommendations could effectively shift the costs from those requiring the work to registrants, registrars, registries or other parties.
 Costs would make things disproportionately difficult for small players.
 Existing automated systems for transformation are inadequate.
 They do not provide results of sufficient quality for purposes requiring accuracy and cover fewer than 100 languages.
 Developing systems for languages not covered by transformation tools is slow and expensive, especially in the case of translation tools.
 For purposes for which accuracy is important, transformation work often needs to be done manually.
 For example the translated ‘Bangkok’ is more useful internationally than the transliterated ‘krung thep’.
 However, the transliterated ‘beijing’ is much more useful than the translated ‘Northern Capital’.
 Automated systems would not be able to know when to translate and when to transliterate.